esborisova/Review-Helpfulness-Prediction/README.md

 The MA thesis is available [here](https://drive.google.com/file/d/1Hqo493xVEOy4VuxHNv67WbLjj-VQnbyh/view?usp=sharing).

 # Dataset
 37788 user reviews collected from Steam through API.
 For the review collection, 27 different games were chosen.
-The games is listed in the table below.
+The games are listed in the table below.
 <br />

 <details>